 Accessories will be key whether you’re turning your new iPad into a laptop replacement or just trying to protect it against daily-life hazards.
-It’s tempting to turn to Apple’s own accessories -- and in some cases, you should -- but there are slews of other options available that work just as well and are often more affordable.
-We tested out a bunch of cases, keyboards, styli and more to see which iPad accessories are the best one to get right now.
+It’s tempting to turn to Apple’s own accessories — and in some cases, you should — but there’s a slew of alternatives that work just as well and are often more affordable.
+We tested out a bunch of cases, keyboards, styli and other miscellany to see which iPad accessories are worth buying.

 I’ve always been that person who takes her new smartphone or tablet out of the box and immediately puts it in a case.
-While some detest hiding the precise industrial design of their new gear, it’s undeniable that cases provide protection for probably the most expensive tech you own.
+While some detest hiding the true form of their new gear, it’s undeniable that cases provide protection for probably the most expensive tech you own.
 Apple’s Smart Covers for its various iPads are fine, but they’re overpriced and most of them don’t give your iPad any edge protection.
-Similar alternatives, some of which do surround the edges of an iPad, are abundant online and I’ve found ProCase and MoKo make some of the best -- even better, they cost a fraction of what Apple’s Smart Cover costs.
+Similar alternatives abound, some of which do surround the edges of an iPad.
+I’ve found ProCase and MoKo make some of the best — even better, they cost a fraction of what Apple’s Smart Cover costs.

-A much more affordable alternative is ProCase’s Leather Folio.
-While ProCase isn’t as well known for protection as Otterbox is, this model has a TPU interior that wraps around most of the iPad’s edges to keep it secure.
-The TPU lining also surrounds the second-gen Apple Pencil while it magnetically charges against the new iPad Pros, making it one of the more secure cases for those that have the Pencil.
+A more affordable alternative is ProCase’s Leather Folio.
+While ProCase isn’t as well known for protection as Otterbox is, this model has a flexible plastic interior that wraps around most of the iPad’s edges to keep it secure.
+The lining also surrounds the second-gen Apple Pencil while it magnetically charges against the new iPad Pros, making it one of the more secure cases for those that have the Pencil.

-Leather folios will appeal to a certain type of person -- I didn’t think I was that person until I tried this case.
-Not only is it attractive but it’s practical.
+Leather folios will appeal to a certain type of person.
+I didn’t think I was that person — until I tried this case.
+Not only is it attractive, but it’s practical.
 It has a pocket on the front flap, three notches on which to prop up the iPad at different viewing angles and an elastic strap that can either keep the folio closed or hold the front flap against the back of the iPad while you’re using it.
-It’s definitely worth its $18 price tag for those that want a case that’s just as practical as it is professional.
+It’s definitely worth its $18 list price for those that want a case that’s just as practical as it is professional.

-There are two types of people that want keyboards for their iPads: those who just want something more comfortable than the on-screen keyboard for banging out the occasional email, and the second want to use their iPad like a fully-fledged laptop.
+There are two types of people that seek out keyboards for their iPads: those who want something more comfortable than the on-screen keyboard for banging out the occasional email, and those that plan to use their iPad as a fully-fledged laptop.
 If you’re part of the first crowd, there are tons of inexpensive Bluetooth keyboards that will do the trick.

 I’m partial to Logitech’s Keys to Go, an ultra-slim keyboard that almost disappears in your bag.
-It’s without a doubt one of the most portable Bluetooth keyboards you’ll find and it’s not terribly uncomfortable to type on.
+It’s without a doubt one of the most portable Bluetooth keyboards you’ll find and it’s fairly comfortable to type on.
 Yes, the keys have little travel and a bubbly feel to them, but they’ll let you compose a quick email or respond to a message on Facebook much more easily than you could with the touchscreen.
 I also like that its wipeable fabric prevents spills and dirt from getting inside the keyboard.
-Plus, at around $50, it won’t break the bank.
+Plus, at around $60-$70, it won’t break the bank.

 But as far as protection goes, the Magic Keyboard provides basically as much as Apple’s Smart Cover (which isn’t much).
-If you need something a bit more durable (and don’t want to spend $300), Zagg’s $100 Slim Book Go could do the trick.
-It keeps things fairly svelte as its name suggests, and it’s actually slightly thinner than one of its top competitors, the $120 Logitech Slim Folio Pro.
+If you need something a bit more durable (and don’t want to spend $300), Zagg’s $30 Slim Book Go could do the trick.
+It’ll keep your entire setup pretty sleek as its name suggests, and it’s even thinner than the $130 Logitech Slim Folio Pro.
 The latter case may be on the thick side, but it has a well laid-out keyboard and a secure flap that holds the Apple Pencil against your tablet.